Top 10 Job Search sites

 2021.
 Jobandtalent raises $500M to keep scaling its ‘workforce as a service’ marketplace

-Spain’s Jobandtalent — a “workforce marketplace” and digital temping agency that uses AI to match workers to casual labor gigs in sectors like warehousing, e-commerce and logistics — has closed a $500 million Series E round.
-Currently, it offers a temporary labor service in nine markets globally — Spain, the U.K., Germany, France, Sweden, Portugal, Mexico, Colombia and the U.S. — matching workers looking for temp roles with employers in need of casual labor in (with a focus on sectors like manufacturing and logistics).
+Spain's Jobandtalent, a digital temping agency and "workforce marketplace" that utilizes AI to connect workers with temporary labor opportunities in sectors such as warehousing, e-commerce, and logistics, has successfully concluded a Series E funding round, raising $500 million.
+Presently, the platform operates as a temporary labor service in nine global markets, including Spain, the U.K., Germany, France, Sweden, Portugal, Mexico, Colombia, and the U.S. Its primary focus is on matching workers seeking temporary roles with employers in need of casual labor, particularly in sectors like manufacturing and logistics.

 2020.
 LinkedIn adds polls and live video-based events in a focus on more virtual engagement